hudsonbrendon/sensor.drivvo/README.md

 ### Manual Configuration

-If the My button above doesn't work, you can also perform the following steps manually:
+If the button above doesn't work, you can also perform the following steps manually:

 * Navigate to your Home Assistant instance.
 * In the sidebar, click Settings.
 * From the Setup menu, select: Devices & Services.
 * In the lower right corner, click the Add integration button.
-* In the list, search and select “Drivvo”.
+* In the list, search and select `Drivvo`.
 * Follow the on-screen instructions to complete the setup.

 # Make a card